ayortanli/kafka-with-springboot/README.md

 <dependency>
     <groupId>org.apache.kafka</groupId>
     <artifactId>kafka-streams</artifactId>
-    <version>1.0.0</version>
+    <version>2.6.1</version>
 </dependency>
 ```
-For this example, we will create a scenario where producer'll send message to a topic.
-Than our kafka stream code'll read streams of data, process it and send it to another topic.
-Finally our consumer'll get processed data and do its job.
+For this example, we will create a scenario where producer will send message to a topic.
+Than our kafka stream code will read streams of data, process it and send it to another topic.
+Finally our consumer will get processed data and do its job.

 Lets start with creation of two topics one for raw data and another one for processed data.